f5devcentral/f5-big-iq-onboarding/README.md

     ...ignoring
     ```

-4. If you get the error *"insufficient permissions"*, follow [K13380](https://support.f5.com/csp/article/K13380) to setup NTP on your BIG-IQ instances, then re-run the playbook.
+- If you get the error *"insufficient permissions"*, follow [K13380](https://support.f5.com/csp/article/K13380) to setup NTP on your BIG-IQ instances, then re-run the playbook.

+- In case you need to restore the BIG-IQ system to factory default settings, follow [K15886](https://support.f5.com/csp/article/K15886) article.

+- In case you need to force remove a DCD association from BIG-IQ, follow [K02014651](https://support.f5.com/csp/article/K02014651) article.

+- If you encounter *ModuleNotLicensed:LICENSE INOPERATIVE:Standalone* on the DCD CLI, it can be ignored (when using skipLicense:true).

 ### Copyright